-#2 Craft Tip Tuesday
+#2 Craft Tip Try One Thing Quick Tip Tuesday

 Craft Tip: Try One Thing… Then Build From There